Frequently Asked Questions

 For OBD-II vehicles, the Adapter has been tested on 2015 and newer vehicles.
 Older vehicles may or may not work.

-Most likely not.
+No it will not and must not be plugged in to a 24v diagnostic port.
 The Adapter is designed for 12 volt systems and in most vehicles, the diagnostic connector is 12 volts even if the vehicle is 24 volts.
 If you are unsure, contact BlueFire support as plugging the adapter into a 24 volt system could damage it.

 The Adapter has a locking ring connector intended to keep the Adapter in place during operation of the vehicle.
 It is designed to be plugged in and stay plugged in.
 To plug in the Adapter, align it with the diagnostic port and rotate the adapter slowly until it drops into place.
 It won't drop very far.
 Then rotate the locking ring while pushing on the Adapter.
 When the locking ring finds an opening, the Adapter will slide all the way into the port.
 Push on the Adapter and twist the locking ring so that it locks in place.